HaoranYi/gitProj/angular2/README.txt

 Operators: map, filter, reduce, every etc.
+    - are methods on Observable type. when called, they do not change the existing Observable Instance.
+Instead, they return a new Observable, whose subscription logic is based on the first Observable.
+    - they are like pipes of observable

 Use rxjs/add/... to add more functionality to Observable.
 Use |async to access Observable in html template